awslabs/aws-amplify-identity-broker/README.md

 See __[Developer Documentation](Documentation/DeveloperDocumentation.md)__ to see more detailed information on every component.

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

 This project is licensed under the MIT License.
+See the LICENSE file.